Legend-Vipin/python-assignment/README.md

-# python-assignment
-These are all Question for bassic python. python 3.12.8 use in the all codes
 # Python Assignment
+These are all Question for bassic python. python 3.12.8 use in the all codes.
 This repository contains assignments and projects related to Python programming.
 The assignments cover various topics and are designed to help improve your Python coding skills.

 ## Table of Contents